SmartableAI/diablo4/_news/2023-03-14-diablo-4-early-access-open-beta-preload-time-when-can-i-download-the-beta-in-us-uk.md

         height: 1080
         isCached: true
   - title: "Diablo 4 beta preload times - here's when the preload begins"
     excerpt: "The Diablo 4 beta preload times are nearly upon us, well ahead of the eventual start date for the beta.
-The first Diablo 4 beta period, which is early access on an invite-only basis, kicks off later this week on March 17, and will go on until March 19."
+The first Diablo 4 beta period, which is early access on an invite-only basis, kicks off later ..."
-    publishedDateTime: 2023-03-14T05:22:00Z
+    publishedDateTime: 2023-03-14T05:14:00Z
     webUrl: "https://www.gamesradar.com/diablo-4-beta-preload-times/"
     type: article
     provider: